Edirom/WeGA-WebApp/README.md

 Prerequisites
 -------------

-1. [eXist-db](http://exist-db.org/) v2.x with support for XQuery 3.0
+A recent [eXist-db](http://exist-db.org/) with support for XQuery 3.1 (!)
-2. [Digilib Image Server](http://developer.berlios.de/projects/digilib/) v1.8.3: All processing of images (except icons under `/resources/pix`) is done via Digilib.
-Well, if you don't want images, you don't need Digilib.
-Also, the exact version shouldn't be crucial.

 Quick start guide
 -----------------

-If you have a running eXist 2.x database you can simply install the WeGA-data-samples.xar  as well as the WeGA-WebApp.xar from the [Release section](https://github.com/Edirom/WeGA-WebApp/releases) via the eXist-Dashboard.
+If you have a running eXist database you can simply install the WeGA-data-samples.xar  as well as the WeGA-WebApp.xar from the [Release section](https://github.com/Edirom/WeGA-WebApp/releases) via the eXist-Dashboard.

-### Dependencies
+### Dependencies on other eXist apps/libs
 * functx (http://www.functx.com), installable via dashboard
-* xqjson (http://xqilla.sourceforge.net/lib/xqjson), installable via dashboard

 Branches
 --------
-* `master` our stable branch, based on eXist 2.x
+* `master` our stable branch, i.e. the current release version
 * `develop` our development branch
 * other branches are experimental and and will get merged (or just some features) into develop at some point